Ashutosh1478/ERROR-Spam-Bot/README.md

     [-] API_HASH :   You can get this value from https://my.telegram.org

-[+] ERROR Spam Bot will not work without setting the mandatory vars.
+[+] EvalUB not work without setting the mandatory vars.
 ```